-The Tower Automotive Building and its surrounding lands in Toronto’s Junction Triangle have been vacant since 2006, lying fallow at the epicenter of a once vital manufacturing district.
-The ‘Draft Building’ will stand as a critical part of an ambitious redevelopment project, Lower JCT (Lower Junction).
-The Lower Junction includes the revitalization of the historic tower into the Museum of Contemporary Art’s permanent home, and the rejuvenation of 8 acres of land into a mixed use neighbourhood that will provide space for 2,500 jobs and 1,000 new residents.
+The Tower Automotive Building and its surrounding lands have been vacant since 2006, lying fallow at the epicenter of a once vital manufacturing district in Toronto.
+‘Draft Building’ will stand as a critical part of an ambitious redevelopment project which includes the revitalization of the historic tower into the Museum of Contemporary Art’s permanent home, and the rejuvenation of 8 acres of land into a mixed use neighbourhood that will provide space for 2,500 jobs and 1,000 new residents.
 Central to the revitalization of this area is the accommodation of dynamic employment uses.

-The Draft Building is situated immediately to the west and south of the heritage tower.
-Within its 3 storeys, the building will house a mixture of industrial and commercial uses, including the manufacturing operations of Indie Ale House, a long standing Junction neighbourhood brewery.
+Draft Building is situated on a development site immediately to the west and south of the heritage tower.
+Within its 8 storeys, the building will house a mixture of industrial and commercial uses, including the manufacturing operations of Indie Ale House, a long standing Junction neighbourhood brewery.
 The ground and second floors will feature production spaces, a large tap room and restaurant, a barrel room and private dining space.
 A dynamic cantilevered dining space hovers over the sidewalk below.
-The upper floor of the building houses a flexible office and event space complemented with generous outdoor terraces.
-At grade, a large outdoor patio flanks the open space to the north, blending the brewery tap room with a new park.
+The upper floors of the building include event spaces and commercial office floors, complemented by generous outdoor terraces.
+A large outdoor patio flanks the open space to the north, blending the brewery tap room with a new park.